• Skip to main content

 13 March 2013 by Gramilano 3 Comments

 Q&A When did you start dancing?
 I started dancing very young, around 4, at the dance studio in Magnanville, France.
 Why did you start dancing?
-I used to wait for my sister while she was … [Read more...] about Fabrice Calmels answers the Gramilano Questionnaire… Dancers’ Edition
+I used to wait for my sister while she was taking … [Read more...] about Fabrice Calmels answers the Gramilano Questionnaire… Dancers’ Edition

 Gene Kelly’s 100th Anniversary is today: born in Pittsburgh, August 23, 1912